The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 1. the good shepherd giveth his life for the sheep

 King David fought the bear and the lion to protect his sheep.
 Jacob protected his and Laban’s sheep.
 The apostle Paul suffered countless times to protect the flock of God.
 Jesus laid down his life.
 How does this equate with today’s good pastors?
-Any pastor desires to avoid being literally crucified if possible.
-However, if necessary this must be figured into the price.
-Primarily the application today in our society is the pastor must put shepherding first.
-This might mean quitting a good-paying job to pastor a not-so-good-paying church.
+Any pastor desires to avoid literal crucified if possible.
+However, if necessary, this must figure into the price.
+Today’s application is that the pastor must put shepherding first.
+It could mean quitting a good-paying job to pastor a not-so-good-paying church.

 The Good Shepherd

-It might mean giving a house to the kingdom to provide a place for the sheepfold.
-It might mean living in a not-so-nice house.
-This might mean driving for hours to minister to the people.
-It might mean uprooting and moving one’s family.
-Nothing is more important than shepherding the sheep.
+It might mean giving a house to the kingdom to provide a place for the sheepfold, living in a not-so-nice house, driving for hours to minister to the people, or uprooting and moving one’s family.
+Nothing is more critical than shepherding the sheep.

 Giving his life means the people must be first.

 There have been many and will be many times when I wanted to do something important to me, but the people needed their pastor.
-The pastor’s desires must be put off or forgotten.
-Doing this actually is not difficult for a true pastor/shepherd.
-In fact, it is an honor and privilege.
-I believe this is why the Lord gives me the liberty he gives me.
-He knows I will lay down my desires when I need to minister to his people and I do a good job of it.
+The pastor must put off or forget their desires.
+Doing this is not difficult for a true pastor/shepherd.
+It is an honor and privilege.
+This reason is why the Lord gives me the liberty he gives me.
+He knows I will lay down my desires when I need to minister to his people, and I will do an excellent job.

 But Jesus is the good shepherd who gave up his life for the sheep.
 We know Jesus did this to the ultimate.
 He was crucified so his sheep could experience abundant life.